onyazuka/Cool-Images-Scraper/README.md

 - additionalHeaders [array] - must be in format array('Content-type: text/plain', 'Content-length: 100').

 ## Examples
-Examples of configuration files can be viewed in examples/options%.json files.
+You can view the examples of configuration files at examples/options%.json.

 ## Todo
 Multithread, JS support(if this can be done).